 Address: Kopli 16

 Nightlife in Tallinn

-Tallinn’s bar and night club selection has plenty to offer for customers with different tastes – draught lager or gin & tonic with lime are by no means the only drinks on offer.
+The bar and night club selection of Tallinn has plenty to offer for customers with different tastes – draft lager or gin & tonic with lime are by no means the only drinks on offer.
 Tallinn nightlife is concentrated on the Old Town area, but there are exceptions.
 The Telliskivi area contains cozy beer bars, or more like beer living rooms, to continue the evening after dinner.
 Next, we’ve listed few Gate98 favorite bars and night clubs in Tallinn.

-The bar dedicated to the British band, Depeche Mode, is a true legend in Tallinn’s nightlife, where even the band itself has spent a good night out.
-The bar’s décor is also dedicated to the band, and their hits are guaranteed to play during the evening.
+The bar dedicated to the British band, Depeche Mode, is a true legend in the nightlife of Tallinn, where even the band itself has spent a good night out.
+The décor of the bar is also dedicated to the band, and their hits are guaranteed to play during the evening.

 Address: Voorimehe 4